Tobias Westmeier’s Website

 Varied Hairstreak (Jalmenus inous).

 Another common butterfly of the Perth area is the Western Xenica (Geitoneura minyas).
 It too is endemic to south-western Australia and abundant in native forests and woodland.
 The Western Xenica is closely related and remarkably similar to the Marbled Xenica (Geitoneura klugii) which is common and widespread across southern Australia.
 In the Perth area, both species are often found flying together at the same time of the year, making identification challenging.
-Fortunately, there is an easy way to tell the two species apart: the Western Xenica has black eyes, whereas the eyes of the Marbled Xenica are grey-brown.
+Fortunately, there is an easy way to tell the two species apart: the Western Xenica has black eyes while the eyes of the Marbled Xenica are grey-brown.

 Western Xenica (Geitoneura minyas) Western Xenica (Geitoneura minyas) Marbled Xenica (Geitoneura klugii) Marbled Xenica (Geitoneura klugii)